 Dr. Savage can, when desired, help individuals/families integrate psychology and faith-based issues that contribute to an individuals’ overall emotional, spiritual, and physical well-being.

 Dr. Savage has another special interest in working with athletes both to enhance their performance through the use of sound psychological principles as well as providing concussion management services to athletes.
 These include baseline testing, followup testing, and determining when it is safe to return a concussed athlete back to play.
-He currently maintains a full time practice in the North Bethesda/Rockville and Olney areas.
+He currently maintains a full time practice in the Olney area.